Jordan-Walters-23/Jordan-Walters-23/README.md

 </br>
 I love coding and the creative solutions that can be solved with it, I am currently using Javascript and exploring various libraries and frameworks, like React and Next.js.
 I have experience applying agile working practices to both team and individual projects, which I learned during my time at an Intensive 16-week coding Bootcamp called "School of Code".

-In addition to coding, I enjoy designing and building in areas like electronics, and mechanical assembly.
 I am eager to use my skills to build Web Dev, IoT and Robotics projects.
 I’m looking for opportunities to grow as a developer and collaborate with teams to develop innovative products.
-If you're interested in working together, feel free to contact me.

 # Projects
 ## "Portfolio website" (In progress)